 North Coast EMS has MCI and disaster related plan and policies and updates these as needed.
-We are in the process of updating the North Coast Regional EMS MCI Plan and related policies.
+We are in the process of updating the North Coast Regional EMS MCI Plan and related policies, if needed, although this has been delayed by other priorities.